 Power Temperature Coefficient

 The amount which electricity generation increases or decreases as the cell temperature rises above or below 25 degrees Celsius is known as the power temperature coefficient.
 The temperature coefficient is measured as a % / ℃.
+The lower the temperature coefficient is, the more efficient the panel is at dealing with higher temperatures.

 Inverter Efficiency

-The power inverter is what converts the DC electricity produced by your solar PV array into AC electricity which is usable in your household.
+The solar power inverter is what converts the DC electricity produced by your solar PV array into AC electricity which is usable in your household.
 Your solar panels might be connected on a string to a single inverter, or in some cases might have microinverters connected to each panel.

 Get a Quote for Rooftop Solar